There's so many wars we fought,

 "Thanks," Skylar replied, beaming.
 "So, do you!"

-"How was Madrid?"
+"How was Spain?"
 Victoire asked.
 "I wanna hear everything!"

 Skylar smiled, thinking of her summer wearing designer gowns and strutting down runways.
 She'd met so many famous designers and models.
 Her dad had even made it out to one of her runway shows.